joshddunn/latex_eval/README.md

 The `eval` method accepts one argument, which is a hash of variable values.

-Currently, the `eval` method for the `PostfixNotation` class can interpret
+Currently, the `eval` method for the `PostfixNotation` class can interpret:

 - binary operators
   - :multiply